tstork-rapid/storage_calculator/README.md

 # storage_calculator
-Calculate the amount of storage needed per study
+Calculate the amount of storage needed per study.
+View the webpage at https://tstork-rapid.github.io/storage_calculator/